gravitational/gravity/docs/6.x/monitoring.md

 Gravity Clusters come with a fully configured and customizable monitoring/alerting system by default.
 This system consists of the following components: Heapster, InfluxDB, Grafana and Kapacitor.

-These components are automatically included into an Application Bundle built with `tele build` as a system dependency (see the [source](https://github.com/gravitational/monitoring-app) on GitHub).
+These components are automatically included into a cluster image built with `tele build` as a system dependency (see the [source](https://github.com/gravitational/monitoring-app) on GitHub).

 ### Heapster